ortrsa/Ex1_oop/README.md

 ![alt text](https://i.ibb.co/G25wb87/Dijkstra-Ex1.png)

-To understand the algorithem in depth I recommend watching this video: [Dijkstra's Algorithm - Computerphile](https://www.youtube.com/watch?v=GazC3A4OQTE&feature=youtu.be)
+To understand the algorithm in depth I recommend watching this video: [Dijkstra's Algorithm - Computerphile](https://www.youtube.com/watch?v=GazC3A4OQTE&feature=youtu.be)

 # Example of use cases
 Here some sample for using this program in real life:
-for example, we need to fined the best way from Tel Aviv to Ashdod.
+for example, we need to fine the best way from Tel Aviv to Ashdod.
-At the firest example all road heve the same weight no traffic of accidents.
+At the first example all road heve the same weight no traffic of accidents.
 At the second example thar is heavy traffic jam at the road between Holon and Ashdod and between Rishon Lezion and Rehovot.

 ### Regular map